dotnet/aspnetcore/README.md

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

 **Note** To build the project locally at this time you will need the [TypeScript Compiler](https://www.typescriptlang.org/#download-links) on your path.

+The JavaScript client is being published to our dev npm registry.
+The module contains a browserfied version of the client.
+You can install the module using the following command:

+`npm install signalr-client --registry https://dotnet.myget.org/f/aspnetcore-ci-dev/npm/`